Schools for Aspiring Coating Inspectors: How to Choose

 National Highway Institute Course

 This training course is suitable for individuals who want to specialize in inspecting bridge coatings.
-This course lasts for four days and covers topics such as nondestructive testing equipment, inspection procedures, coatings industry standards, coatings curing mechanisms and quality assurance reporting.
-Additionally, this program includes hands-on training and demonstrations of proper coating and inspection techniques.
+This 4-day course includes hands-on training and demonstrations of proper coating and inspection techniques.
+Topics cover:

 Related to Schools for Aspiring Coating Inspectors: How to Choose